- Who do you work with?

 Marriage and family therapy focuses on the various systems at play in our lives.
 When I work with someone I am always thinking about how relationships, different life contexts, and larger societal pressures might be impacting their current situation.
 We don’t live in a vacuum, so it can often be helpful to widen the lens and look at problems from different angles.

-Narrative therapy emphasizes the importance of each person’s story.
+Narrative therapy honors the importance of each person’s story.
 It is based on the idea that we construct our own reality via perceptions and experiences we have with the world around us.
 This perspective provides an opportunity to explore and re-author stories in a way that can bring about a sense of healing.

 - What is your session fee?